Abdulbosit-AiM/todo-list-ts/README.md

-# New Project: To Do List using TypeScript React
+# New Project: To Do List using TypeScript React ✨

-> ✨ Bootstrapped with Create Snowpack App (CSA).

-## Available Scripts
+>  Available Scripts

 ### npm start